Overhead Crane Inspection Barry County, MO

 - Excessive chain stretch or wear on chain drive sprockets

-Any updated, new, repaired, reinstalled, modified, or altered crane needs to be inspected to ensure compliance prior to the first use.
-For example, ANSI B30.11 requires a Rated Load Test and more before you can use the crane system.
+Any modified, repaired, reinstalled, altered, new, or updated crane should be inspected to ensure compliance before the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all working components have been installed properly and functionally-tested.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to ensure that all parts of the system have been installed properly and functionally tested.
 These trained technicians need to provide a full report on the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
-Speak with us now to take a look at your system before getting to work!
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+Reach out to us right away or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Barry County, MO area or elsewhere throughout the Midwest.